Questival Planning Tips

 Questival is sweeping the country as a fun, competitive adventure event for locals to enjoy with gusto.
 Created by Cotopaxi, an adventure gear company making gear for good, the 24-hour Questival invites you and up to five of your closest friends to go do crazy, silly things around town without spending much (if any) money.
 It’s a rollicking good time for teens to seniors, and it can bring out your outrageous attitudes, competitive spirits, and giving moments.

 Here’s how my four friends and I had a competitive, fun Questival, while using these Questival planning tips.
+We did our Questival in Denver.
+If you need Denver tips, you’ll want to visit DenverByFoot.com.

 Tip zero: Sign up and pick a name.

-For about $45 each person, you can sign up for Questival in the competing cities of Austin, Atlanta, Tucson, Las Vegas, Nashville, The Triangle (NC), Boise, Missoula, Santa Fe, Sacramento, Washington (DC), Burlington, Charleston, Richmond, Calgary, Lansing, Salt Lake City, Toronto, Vancouver, Minneapolis/St Paul, Philadelphia, Pittsburg, Indianapolis, Knoxville, Los Angeles, Madison, State College, Columbus, New York City, College Station, Houston, Jacksonville, Oklahoma City, Orlando, Hawaii, Denver, Boston, Portland, Seattle, Chicago, San Diego, San Francisco, and Phoenix.
+For about $45 each person, you can sign up for Questival in the competing cities of Austin, Atlanta, Tucson, Las Vegas, Nashville, The Triangle (NC), Boise, Missoula, Santa Fe, Sacramento, Washington (DC), Burlington, Charleston, Richmond, Calgary, Lansing, Salt Lake City, Toronto, Vancouver, Minneapolis/St Paul, Philadelphia, Pittsburgh, Indianapolis, Knoxville, Los Angeles, Madison State College, Columbus, New York City, College Station, Houston, Jacksonville, Oklahoma City, Orlando, Hawaii, Denver, Boston, Portland, Seattle, Chicago, San Diego, San Francisco, and Phoenix.

 Next, you’ll want to download the Questify app (Android) and the Questify app (iOS), recruit your team, name your team, and then wait.
 For team name inspiration, think about llamas.
 Our team, which combined members from our walking group, Walk2Connect, picked the name Llama Connect You.